Knoxville man waits seven weeks to for unemployment benefits

 WATE 6 On Your Side contacted the state about Mr. Fields’ claim.
 We’re told it’s being investigated, as well as Ms. White’s claim.

-The Tennessee Department of Labor & Workforce Development says the unprecedented number of claims take time to process as they make their way through the backlog.
+The Tennessee Department of Labor and Workforce Development says the unprecedented number of claims take time to process as they make their way through the backlog.

 However, with little or no income coming in, many people are struggling to pay rent, to keep their cars going, to keep their kids fed — as they wait for the state to work through its issues.